Michael1818/VBA-Code-For-Cheque-Printing/README.md

 Usually the name of the beneficiaries and amount to pay are in two in coluwns in Excel.

+# Create a new module in VBA
+From Excel uner the developer tab, go to Visual basic, and create a new module, name it, paste the code and save.

 The code loops over one of the columns, which represents the changing names of the beneficiaries, while the second column contains constant amounts payable to each beneficiary.

 # Tools Needed